drizuid/network-monitor/README.md

-NOTE: I have debugging enabled by default and output to the browser console and stdout. disable if you don't want it.

 While I was in the US Army from 2002 to 2013 we regularly used a simple network monitoring program called SNMPc, created by a company called Castlerock.
 While it had some advanced features, we generally just used it as a simple icmp check.
 Green icon for up, red icon for down.
 The software itself looks very old (think windows 3.1 if you can) I decided I wanted something similar for my network, so I started work on a web based project to do the same thing and this is the result.